I'm so excited to share my low carb pho recipe with you!

-I had learned to make a pretty good bone broth with my pressure cooker, but hadn’t experimented with pho broth ever before - let alone a low carb pho broth.
-It usually takes hours (and hours and hours) to simmer on the stovetop, but I don’t really have time for that.
+I had learned to make a pretty good bone broth with my pressure cooker but hadn’t experimented with pho broth ever before - let alone a low carb pho broth.
+It usually takes hours (and hours and hours) to simmer on the stovetop, but I don’t have time for that.
 At all.
-I contemplated picking up pho to go and just tossing out the noodles, but I have a hard time trusting that the broth they make doesn't have sugar in it.
+I contemplated picking up pho to-go and just tossing out the noodles, but I have a hard time trusting that the broth they make doesn't have sugar in it.
+Hint: it does.

 Rice noodles are out, obviously.
-I decide Shirataki Noodles are my best-bet to substitute for a number of reasons.
+I decide Shirataki Noodles are my best-bet to substitute for many reasons.
 First of all, they have NO carbs!
 Zip, zero, none.
 Although they only have 30 calories in an entire bag, Shirataki Noodles are actually quite filling.
-They also have the same basic texture and appearance I’m looking for; there's a little bite to the noodle and if you choose the long, skinny spaghetti-like strands it looks pretty darn close to the real deal.
+They also have the same underlying texture and appearance I’m looking for; there's a little bite to the noodle, and if you choose the long, skinny spaghetti-like strands it looks pretty darn close to the real deal.
 I have had great success using them for low carb Asian dishes, including stir-fry recipes and even fried rice.
 I was pretty confident they would work well in a noodle soup, but it turned out better than I had imagined!
-For this dish, you don't really have to do much with the noodles, just rinse them off in water and strain.
+For this dish, you don't have to do much with the noodles, just rinse them off in water and strain.

 Now, I could just straight up drink this broth because it’s so good.
-But it wouldn’t quite be pho without all the fixings now would it?
+But it wouldn’t entirely be pho without all the fixings now, would it?

 - Lime - A squirt from a lime wedge usually does the trick with minimal amount of carbs

 - Sriracha – It’s delicious, I know.
-But watch your portioning: there’s 1 gram of sugar per teaspoon, so it is really easy to go overboard on carbs if you are a fan of the rooster sauce or like it super spicy!
+But watch your portioning: there’s 1 gram of sugar per teaspoon, so it is effortless to go overboard on carbs if you are a fan of the rooster sauce or like it super spicy!

 - Cilantro - Have at it!
 This herb is keto compliant.

-- Hoisin Sauce – Definitely not keto friendly!
+- Hoisin Sauce – Not keto friendly!
 It’s chalk full of sugar!
 Stay away.

 - Meat - A-OK on keto.
 Select a traditional cut of meat or get creative!
 Up to you!

 The fixings are all optional dependent on preference and taste.
-A well constructed broth usually doesn't need much, so I actually leave a lot of the sauces out when I like the way my broth turns out.
+A well-constructed broth usually doesn't need much, so I leave a lot of the sauces out when I enjoy the way my broth turns out.
 Play around with it to find your perfect combo!

 There’s a variety of meats to include in traditional pho as this post over at Serious Eats illustrates, but my personal preference is to use raw flank steak shaved paper thin.
 You can ask your local butcher to cut it for you or buy a side of the raw beef at your closest pho joint – but I guarantee you’ll get more bang for your buck at the butcher.
-When you are ready to serve, place the meat in the steaming hot broth in your bowl to let it gradually cook as you add the rest of your ingredients of choice.
+When you are ready to serve, place the meat in the steaming hot broth in your bowl to let it gradually cook.
+Then add in the rest of your ingredients.

 To serve, place your meat of choice and shirataki noodles in a large bowl and cover in piping hot broth.
 I would recommend tasting your broth before adding any sauces - you may like it just the way it is.
 Taste first, then season!
-Add your desired fixings, mix together and slurp away!
+Add your desired fixings, mix and slurp away!
 Enjoy your low carb pho!